moralesk/greenScore_extension/CONTRIBUTING.md

 You know a website uses renewable energy but we show it as standard hosting

 ### 📊 **Unusual Environmental Impact**
-A site has significantly different environmental impact than our calculations suggest
+A site has significantly different CO2 or water usage than our calculations suggest

 ## How to Contribute